Data Provenance as Automatic Differentiation: Conclusion and Future Work

 \paragraph{Source-To-Source Translation Techniques}

-An interesting alternative to the denotational approach presented here, and to the trace-based approaches used in earlier \GPS implementations, would be to develop a source-to-source transformation, in direct analogy with the CHAD approach to automatic differentiation \cite{vakar22,nunes2023}.
+An interesting alternative to the denotational approach presented here, and to the trace-based approaches used in some implementations of provenance, would be to develop a source-to-source transformation, in direct analogy with the CHAD approach to automatic differentiation \cite{vakar22,nunes2023}.
 In their approach, forward and reverse-mode AD are implemented as compositional transformations on source code, guided by a universal property: they arise as the unique structure-preserving functors from the source language to a suitably structured target language formalised as a Grothendieck construction.
-Adapting this to Galois slicing would allow slicing to ``compiled in'', avoiding the need for a custom interpreter and potentially exposing opportunities for optimisation.
+Adapting this to our setting would allow the analysis to be ``compiled in'', avoiding the need for a custom interpreter and potentially exposing opportunities for optimisation.